Discover Psychology 3.0 - A Brief Introductory Text

 Scientific research has been one of the great drivers of progress in human history, and the dramatic changes we have seen during the past century are due primarily to scientific findings—modern medicine, electronics, automobiles and jet…Thinking like a Psychological Scientist

 We are bombarded every day with claims about how the world works, claims that have a direct impact on how we think about and solve problems in society and our personal lives.
-This module explores important considerations for evaluating the tr…Statistical Thinking
+This module explores important considerations for evaluating the tr…Research Designs

 Psychologists test research questions using a variety of methods.
 Most research relies on either correlations or experiments.
 With correlations, researchers measure variables as they naturally occur in people and compute the degree to which t…